ant-design/ant-design/components/table/index.en-US.md

 ## Note

 According to [React documentation](https://facebook.github.io/react/docs/lists-and-keys.html#keys), every child in array should be assigned a unique key.
-The value inside `dataSource` and `columns` should follow this in Table, and `dataSource[i].key` would be treated as key value defaultly for `dataSource`.
+The value inside `dataSource` and `columns` should follow this in Table, and `dataSource[i].key` would be treated as key value default for `dataSource`.

 If `dataSource[i].key` is not existed, then you should specify the primary key of dataSource value via `rowKey`.
 If not, warnings like above will show in browser console.